elexis-eu/lexonomy/INSTALL.md

 ```

 # Configuring your Lexonomy
+The frontend configuration file is `website/config.js`.
+Currently the only setting is the URL of the backend configuration (as `window.API_URL`), which should in most cases be the same as `baseUrl` specified below.
+However, you can point Lexonomy frontend to an arbitrary backend installation.

-By default, configuration is located in the file `website/siteconfig.json`, however this can be changed by setting the `$LEXONOMY_SITECONFIG` environmental variable.
+By default, backend configuration is located in the file `website/siteconfig.json`, however this can be changed by setting the `$LEXONOMY_SITECONFIG` environmental variable.
 This file contains some configuration options for your Lexonomy installation.
 Let's look at those options you will probably want to change at this stage.

 ## Base URL